 The DSGC now has a site in Roseville.
 The playing times are Sundays, from 2-6pm, at The Monk’s Cellar 240 Vernon Street, Roseville, CA. E-mail Gary (firstname.lastname@example.org) before coming and bring a set if you can.

 Shown are Gary Hynes, Tom Rotelli, and Jeff Horn.

-Our next tournament will be on March 29, 2014.
-This will be a one day, four round, AGA rated tournament held at the Arcade library, 2443 Marconi Ave., in Sacramento.
-There is no entry fee.
-Registration and setup begins at 9 am, and play begins at 10 am.
-There is no preregistration.
-Come to the north side of the building to enter the community room.
+Our next tournament will be on June 20, 2015.
+This will be a one day, four round, AGA rated tournament held at the Arden-Dimick library, 891 Watt Avenue, in Sacramento.
+Registration opens at 9:00 am and play begins at 10:00 am.
+There is no pre-registration—just show up, sign in, and play!

 This is a two-day go workshop led by Yilun Yang 7 Dan Professional, April 4-5 in Berkeley, CA. He will present an algorithmic approach to the fundamental principles of go that occur in every game you play.
 These concepts will be presented as a series of lectures, game-analyses, and problem solving sections.
 The workshop is open to go players of all strengths.

 You can register and find more information at this link:

 Our Thursday meetings are now taking place at Steve’s Pizza, located at 314 F Street, in Davis.
 We continue to meet from 6-10pm.